-Except for circumstances truly beyond the student's control (like medical treatment), all assignments are due at the dates and times specified throughout the semester.
+Except for circumstances truly beyond the student's control (like a viral infection or medical treatment), all assignments are due at the dates and times specified throughout the semester.
 Projects that are incomplete on the due date should still be submitted on the date it is due to receive at least partial credit.
+It is understood that this is an unusual year, and efforts will be made to recognize that, but those unusual circumstances are often reasons to be even more mindful of deadlines.

 Any work submitted late without an excused absence or prior agreement with the instructor will be penalized a letter grade for each day past due.
 Working beyond a due date is both unrealistic in a professional planning setting and unfair to your classmates in this course.
-The lessons involved in balancing the workload of this class with demanding classes (like organic chemistry or Calc II) is an important part of the honors program.
+The lessons involved in balancing the workload of this class with demanding classes (like organic chemistry or Calc II) is an important part of the honors programs.
+However, recognition of the conflicts in advance of the problem is a key - if you anticipate a time crunch, the best way to get an extension is to notify the professor BEFORE you need the extension.